google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-window.md

   </li>
   <li>
     <strong id="def-external-service-worker">External service worker:</strong>
-    a service worked that started installing independently of the
+    a service worker that started installing independently of the
     <code>Workbox</code> instance calling <code>register()</code>.
 This
     typically happens when a user has a new version of your site open in another tab.
 When an event originates from an external service worker, the event's